The FE 'HandyTools' subsystem

 I will never encounter a dead-end like that with this FE HandyTools menu system.

-And here are images of the 3 plot GUI's that appear when clicking
+And below are images of the 3 plot GUI's that

 THE SEEMINGLY OBLIGATORY LICENSE DISCUSSION :